Shimbhu77/Learning-React/README.md

 # Flutter vs React Native
 # Devops vs MLops
 # Docker and Kubernetes
-# ML and its sub types and  new ML series Started Soon
+# ML and its sub types and  new ML series Started Soon as Possible
 # DL and Computer Vision and NLP and GenAI and QML and QAI and QCV and SL and Something had to start and LeetCode